Toy Story: Home media

 Toy Story was available for the first time on Blu-ray in a Special Edition Combo Pack that included two discs, the Blu-ray, and the DVD versions of the film.
 This combo-edition was released by Walt Disney Studios Home Entertainment on March 23, 2010, along with its sequel.
 There was a DVD-only re-release on May 11, 2010.
 Another "Ultimate Toy Box", packaging the Combo Pack with those of both sequels, became available on November 2, 2010.
 On November 1, 2011, the first three Toy Story films were re-released all together, each as a DVD/Blu-ray/Blu-ray 3D/Digital Copy combo pack (four discs each for the first two films, and five for the third film).
 They were also released on Blu-ray 3D in a complete trilogy box set.
 The film had a re-release on 4K Ultra HD Blu-ray on June 4, 2019.

 Reception

 Box office

-Yes, we worry about what the critics say.
-Yes, we worry about what the opening box office is going to be.
-Yes, we worry about what the final box office is going to be.
-But really, the whole point of why we do what we do is to entertain our audiences.
-The greatest joy I get as a filmmaker is to slip into an audience for one of our movies anonymously and watch people watch our film.
-Because people are 100 percent honest when they're watching a movie.
-And to see the joy on people's faces, to see people really get into our films... to me is the greatest reward I could get.